“Here… try this plum wine. It’s the best and it’s only made at this winery. I know you’ll love it!”

-My husband’s mom has a feeling of being responsible for the enjoyment of others, especially if it’s her suggestion.
-Now this goes beyond just being a good hostess.
-She says, “I KNOW you’re going to love this,” when she plans an outing.
-She announces, “Isn’t this just delicious?” if it’s a new recipe she’s tried or a special treat she bought at her favorite bakery.
-And if we’re not equally enthusiastic, she’s heartbroken.
-Why don’t we like it?
-What’s the matter with us!
+My husband’s mom had a feeling of being responsible for the enjoyment of others, especially if it was her suggestion.
+Now this went beyond just being a good hostess.
+She would say, “I KNOW you’re going to love this,” when she planned an outing.
+She announced, “Isn’t this just delicious?” if it was a new recipe she’d tried or a special treat she had bought at her favorite bakery.
+And if we weren't equally enthusiastic, she was heartbroken.
+Why didn’t we like it?
+What’s the matter with us?

 “That’s not my job!” is often heard when someone doesn’t want to accept responsibility.
 They don’t want to be held accountable, to be the one who is expected to answer if something goes wrong.
 At other times this can mean, “I don’t want to do it.”
 “I don’t get paid for doing that (and if I do it, you’ll have to pay me).”

 It also can be an excuse: “I’m not competent enough to do it.”
 Or more likely it’s really, “I don’t want the responsibility, the blame, the job, the burden.”